No Randy Moss, no Terrell Owens? Bill Polian says neither deserves Hall of Fame

 Judge notes that in 2001 Moss said, “I play when I want to play” when some observers said he looked disinterested at times.

-The debate over whether Owens, who was among the 15 finalists for the Class of 2017 in his second year of eligibility but didn’t make the cut to the top 10, belongs in the Hall has continued even a few weeks after this year’s class was chosen in Houston during Super Bowl weekend.
+The debate over whether Owens, who was among the 15 finalists for the class of 2017 in his second year of eligibility but didn’t make the cut to the top 10, belongs in the Hall has continued even a few weeks after this year’s class was chosen in Houston during Super Bowl weekend.

 Next year is Moss’ first year of eligibility.